-The requested agent is not prescribed as an as-needed (prn) analgesic
+2. The requested agent is not prescribed as an as-needed (prn) analgesic

+- 3. ONE of the following:

+- a.
+The patient's medication history includes a trial of at least

+7 days of an immediate-acting opioid

+OR

+- The patient has a documented intolerance, FDA labeled contraindication(s), or hypersensitivity to immediateacting opioid

+4. The prescriber has confirmed that a patient-specific pain management plan is on file for the patient

+5. The prescriber has confirmed that the patient is not diverting the requested medication, according to the patient's records in the state's prescription drug monitoring program (PDMP), if applicable

+- 2. ONE of the following: - The patient is not concurrently using a buprenorphine or buprenorphine/naloxone for opioid dependence treatment AND - b.
+The patient does not have any FDA labeled contraindication(s) to the requested agent

 - 3. ONE of the following: - a.
-The patient's medication history includes a trial of at least 7 days of an immediate-acting opioid OR - b.
-The patient has a documented intolerance, FDA labeled contraindication(s), or hypersensitivity to immediateacting opioid applicable

-The prescriber has confirmed that a patient-specific pain management plan is on file for the patient AND

-5. The prescriber has confirmed that the patient is not diverting the requested medication, according to the patient's records in the state's prescription drug monitoring program (PDMP), if

-- 2. ONE of the following:

-- The patient is not concurrently using a buprenorphine or buprenorphine/naloxone for opioid dependence treatment OR

-- b.
-The prescriber has submitted documentation supporting concurrent use of an opioid and the requested buprenorphine product due to one of the following:

-- i.
-Dental procedure with dates

-- ii.
-Surgery with dates

-- iii.
-Acute injury with dates

-3. The patient does not have any FDA labeled contraindication(s) to the requested agent

-- 4. ONE of the following: - a.
 The requested dose is within the program quantity limit OR - b.
-The requested dose is above the program quantity limit AND BOTH of the following: - The requested dose cannot be achieved using a lesser quantity of a higher strength AND - ii.
+The requested dose is above the program quantity limit AND BOTH of the following: - i.
+The requested dose cannot be achieved using a lesser quantity of a higher strength - AND - ii.
 The prescriber has submitted documentation in support of therapy with a higher dose (quantity) for the intended diagnosis which has been reviewed and approved by the Clinical Review pharmacist